Can you Feed a Jersey Cow only Grass?

-On the extreme, other side of this (feedlot) spectrum we have the purely grassfed cow.
-High in CLA the cancer fighting wonder-fat, low in Omega 6 (bad) fats, high in Omega 3 (good) fats.
+On the extreme, another side of this (feedlot) spectrum we have the purely grass-fed cow.
+High in CLA the cancer-fighting wonder-fat, low in Omega 6 (bad) fats, high in Omega 3 (good) fats.
 Yea!
 Grassfed is great.

 In order to get away from feedlots, we went to all grass.

 Now – I’m going to rock the boat on a very controversial issue.

 Between the extreme world of dirt FEEDLOTs and the world of 100% grass-fed, there is a whole lot of middle ground.
 I’m going to jump on my soapbox here and say that I believe that by feeding my Jersey cow 2 scoops of (healthy) grain in the morning while I milk her, does not categorize her as a cornfed, unhealthy, dairy animal.

 If I feed my cows grass 23.75 hours a day but offer them a little grain while I milk her – will it make all the grass-fed goodness disappear?
 Is she suddenly stripped of her CLA and Omega 3’s?

 People much smarter than me have determined that feeding small amounts of (healthy) grain to a cow does not suddenly condemn her or her dairy products into unhealthy foods.
 Nor does a scoop of feed suddenly remove all the CLA and Omega 3’s from her milk.